Sawston Fun Run images available now! View Gallery Wonderful weather in Cambridgeshire today for an excellent and Fun Run through Sawston village.

 After a successful photography commission for the Cambridge University Botanic Garden I was recommended to the Marketing team at SAPS based at the Botanic Garden in Cambridge to take photographs for some of their new marketing collateral.
 The photography undertaken was very similar to the previous shoot for the CUBG except that all the children were 15 -16 and were visiting the garden as part of a week long tour of Cambridge University.
 Obviously this meant that I was capturing reportage style images with very little intervention or posing of the subjects.
 The brief was to capture the students looking interested and engaged in there activities.

 ‘Where’s the path‘ helps you do that.
 By displaying a UK Ordnance Survey (OS) map side by side with a google map you can scroll and zoom both in synchrony to find a location. footpath andcycle routes.
-There are many options for displaying different types of OS and google maps even looking at OS maps from the 1930′s.
+There are many options for displaying different types of OS and google maps even looking at OS maps from the 1930’s.
 If like me you enjoy walking and don’t always have the right OS map or you want to quickly check a location this is very useful.
-Especially for someone that lives in Cambridge where footpaths are hard to come by.
+This is especially useful for someone that lives in Surrey where footpaths are abundant.
 It is also a very useful photography location scouting tool.

 Well done to all those that took part and showed support for the event.